 One of the first questions I ask when clients complain about high turnover is: What is it like to work under the current manager or leader?

-Typically with turnover people will try to blame the hiring process, check assessment, symptoms hiring team, or the employee (new hire) without taking an honest look at the kind of management/leadership to which they are submitting their workforce.
+Typically with turnover people will try to blame the hiring process, assessment, hiring team, or the employee (new hire) without taking an honest look at the kind of management/leadership to which they are submitting their workforce.
 I can’t tell you how many times I hear, “Oh, “Bob” is really, well, kind of a jerk – very hard to work under.”
-It always makes me question: Why are you letting good people walk away and keeping a toxic manager?
+It always makes me wonder: Why are you letting good people walk away and keeping a toxic manager?

 The truth is that people want to work with others who share the same work values.
 Promoting the wrong people into leadership positions causes employees to leave.